-There is No God
+There Is No God

-In our last class, we considered arguments that we can demonstrate to every rational person that God exists.
 In this session we consider natural a-theology: arguments that no rational person should believe that a god exists.
 In particular, we will focus on the Problem of Evil.
 To guide our thinking, we will consider some real world tragedies and the burden that theists have in understanding them.
 We'll also consider one of the most important meditations on evil in the history of literature: Ivan's "Rebellion" speech in Dostoyevsky's The Brothers Karamazov.